SPBCodes/MySQL-PHP-PreparedStatements/README.md

 # MySQL-PHP-PreparedStatements

-Three quick and dirty procedural functions to make and execute Prepared Statements for MySQL/MariaDB with PHP
+Creating prepared statements is a pain in the proverbial - so I created three quick and dirty procedural functions to make and execute Prepared Statements for MySQL/MariaDB with PHP.

+These were created for a specific project where I have complete control of the queries needed - so may not be suitable for all use-cases.

 ## mysqli_ps_insert();
 ```